APP_06 — Aspect Identification Log¶

 Monitoring and Review¶

-Performance Indicators¶
+Performance indicators¶

 - Number of environmental incidents

-- Waste diversion rates
+- Waste diversion rates (target ≥ 95%)

-- Energy consumption trends
+- Energy consumption trends (kWh and £)

 - Compliance audit results

-- Stakeholder complaints
+- Stakeholder complaints received

-- Achievement of objectives and targets
+- Achievement of objectives & targets in APP_11

-Review Requirements¶
+Review requirements¶

-- Annual review of all aspects and impacts
+- Annual review of all aspects and impacts (June, IMS-aligned)

 - Immediate review following significant incidents

-- Update following legislative changes
+- Review on legislative changes

 Responsibilities¶